ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ## VSCode Configuration

-See section [doc/vscode-typescript-config.md](/doc/vscode-typescript-config.md) on how to configure VSCode to work with Babel files in TypeScript.
+See section [doc/vscode-flow-config.md](/doc/vscode-flow-config.md) on how to configure VSCode to work with Babel files in Flow.

+See also section [doc/vscode-typescript-config.md](/doc/vscode-typescript-config.md) on how to configure VSCode to work with TypeScript files.

 ## git configuration: Husky and git Hooks